PeterBid/rick-and-morty-website/README.md

 #### Challenges

 Managing the short time in which to do the project.
-As this was only a 2 day project we had to rush a lot even with the planning we had made.
+As this was only a 2 day project we had to work quickly, even with everything planned out.
 There were also additional features we wished to put in but had to be pragmatic to ensure we were focused on reaching the minimum viable product in the time frame.

 Ensuring we had access to data endpoints deep down in the API for the character show page.
 Although it took longer than anticipated we learnt a lot about accessing and retrieving data from API's generally.